 2 Meet the characters.
+Listen to the Hello, I'm Kenny! song.
 (Track 04)

-Have the character flashcards (Molly, Billy and Kenny), face down, on your desk.
-Flip a flashcard over very quickly so that the children get just a quick look.
-Invite guesses as to which character is on the flashcard.
+Have the characters flashcards (Molly, Billy and Kenny) face down, on your desk.
+Flip a flashcard over very quickly so that the children just have a quick look.
+Invite guesses as to which character it is.
 Repeat until the children's guess is correct.

-e.g. Teacher: (flips the Kenny flashcard over
+Teacher: (flips the Kenny flashcard over